openziti/edge-api/README.md

 # Edge APIs

 This repository contains the Open API 2.0 specification for the OpenZiti Edge Client and Management REST APIs.
-It also contains a generated go module, in the `go` directory that can be used to develop against OpenZiti Controllers.
+It also contains a generated go module, in the `rest_*` directories that can be used to develop against OpenZiti Controllers.

 # Versioning